-Remote or electronic visits (eVisits) enable patients to contact their health care provider by completing an online form.1 Also described as e-consultations, online consultation systems, and online triage, eVisits have been promoted internationally as a way to relieve pressure on health care services via more effective use of resources.2-8
+Remote or electronic visits (eVisits) enable patients to contact their health care provider by completing an online form.
+Also described as e-consultations, online consultation systems, and online triage, eVisits have been promoted internationally as a way to relieve pressure on health care services via more effective use of resources. $^{2-8}$

-Primary care providers in England have been mandated to offer eVisits for all patients since April 2020.6 Adoption of eVisits was rapidly accelerated during the COVID-19 pandemic, and eVisits have been available to 85% of the population of England since May 2020.9 Whereas eVisits can increase access to health care for certain groups of patients,10 their use can also have negative consequences including increased staff workload,^{11,12} increased patient demand,13 and creating new inequalities in access.14 This increased demand might be supply-induced15 (ie, eVisits make it easier to contact primary care clinicians) or unmask a previously unmet need.16 Negative outcomes of eVisits could potentially be mitigated by improved system design, better integration into staff workflows, and the incorporation of advanced technologies such as artificial intelligence (AI).8 and a lack of training and trust among health care professionals and patients.19-22 There are also broader concerns regarding how to adequately validate AI performance, particularly AI that continuously learns from clinical data over time, which has been highlighted by regulators including the US Food and Drug Administration and the European Union.23 There are few examples of eVisits using AI and limited research on its use in this context.
-In our recent review, 13 of 24 eVisit systems used AI, though this was mainly restricted to adapting the questions used to elicit information from patients.8 The studies in our review offered little exploration of staff and patient experiences of AI features and were limited by poor patient uptake.8
+Primary care providers in England have been mandated to offer eVisits for all patients since April 2020.6 Adoption of eVisits was rapidly accelerated during the COVID-19 pandemic, and eVisits have been available to 85% of the population of England since May 2020.9 Whereas eVisits can increase access to health care for certain groups of patients,10 their use can also have negative consequences including increased staff workload,^{11,12} increased patient demand,13 and creating new inequalities in access.14 This increased demand might be supply-induced15 (ie, eVisits make it easier to contact primary care clinicians) or unmask a previously unmet need.16 Negative outcomes of eVisits could potentially be mitigated by improved system design, better integration into staff workflows, and the incorporation of advanced technologies such as artificial intelligence (AI).8

-Artificial intelligence can be defined as the ability of machines to "mimic human intelligence as characterized by behaviors such as cognitive ability, memory, learning, and decision making."10 One way AI could help decrease workload and patient demand associated with eVisits is by supporting patient self-care or directing to other services as appropriate.8
+Artificial intelligence can be defined as the ability of machines to "mimic human intelligence as characterized by behaviors such as cognitive ability, memory, learning, and decision making."
+One way AI could help decrease workload and patient demand associated with eVisits is by supporting patient self-care or directing to other services as appropriate.8